zgramstad/ChatApp/README.md

 # Possible Changes and Updates

 ### 1. Division of Stubs
-There seems to be a sort of division falling out of our API methods.
-We might be able to split things up this way.
-Maybe not now since it would take some refactoring, but on the revision.
-It might make sense to have room stubs for each of intuition and reduction of parameters:
+Depends on the scalability and ease-of-use of the current ChatRoom paradigm, we may upgrade to room stubs in subsequent iterations of the API design as such:

 ### User
 * `Map<String, String> sendRoomNames()`